 Average Household Income in the United States as of 2023

 Currently, the most reliable average household income figures available from the US Census Bureau are from 2017, as gathered in the short-form census.
 In 2018, the US Census Bureau reported that 2017’s “real” average household income stood at $61,372.
-This figure represented a 1.8% increase from 2016, when it stood at $60,309.
+This figure represented a 1.8% increase from 2016, which stood at $60,309.
 This was the second consecutive year this figure increased nationwide.

 While this represents a net increase according to the median statistical model, 2017’s average household income represented another step in several ongoing trends, including a shrinking middle class resulting from growing income inequality (more details below in “Current Trends”).

 Average household income can be measured using various methods, often depending on the organization or institution that initiates the calculation.
 However, the US Census Bureau’s methodology is among the most widely accepted, especially given its use within the US government to adjust existing financial policy.

 In order to find the sum total household income, the US Census Bureau has (since 2009) added together the full value of the following values for all household members 15 years or older: